You will usually have to pay Council Tax on an empty home.

 Class G | Long-term empty homes and second homes | Dwellings being actively marketed for sale (12 months limit) |

-Class H | Long-term empty homes and second homes | Dwellings being actively marketed for sale (12 months limit) |
+Class H | Long-term empty homes and second homes | Dwellings being actively marketed to let (12 months limit) |

 Class I | Long-term empty homes and second homes | Unoccupied dwellings which fell within exempt Class F and where probate has recently been granted (12 months from grant of probate/letters of administration) |